ayetpyae/DH110/assignment08/README.md

 - create designs that focuses on users' needs through creating and analyzing personas in detail.
 Through this process, I understood what user-centered design means and how to take into consideration my users' needs and wants when interacting with an application.

-Here is an example of a persona I created.
+Here is an example of a persona I created:
 ![Persona1](https://user-images.githubusercontent.com/91553011/138891357-aba2c7a9-1d24-4255-aed4-f5c7c611afe3.png)

 Find the link to the [full UX storytelling](https://github.com/ayetpyae/DH110/tree/main/assignment04) here.

 ## Wireframe and graphic design element variation [assignment06 + part of 07]
 ## Low-fidelity prototype (wireflow, assignment06)
 Summary and link to the sketches (may contains the multiple versions and evaluation history)